Social emotional learning is a lifelong process

 The Social Thinking Methodology has age-based and strength-based products and materials for social emotional learners.
 We define social emotional learners as both neurotypical and Neurodivergent (e.g., ADHD, social communication, social anxiety, twice-exceptional, sensory processing, specific learning disabilities, autism levels 1 and 2).
 Social emotional learners who benefit from our methodology are those who “learn with language” and “think and talk about thinking.”
 Actually, we are all social emotional learners.

 Helping social emotional learners understand the social world

 The social world is an enormous place for social emotional learners.
 It is also a complicated, messy arena where social rules change with age, people, and places.
-It is dynamic and unpredictable and yet most of us learn to manage ourselves around others in spite of the complexity.
+It is dynamic and unpredictable and yet most of us learn to manage ourselves around others despite the complexity.
 Being a social emotional learner is something we are expected to do over the course of our lives.
 We all experience periods of development where we gather and learn new information about how the social world works at our current stage of development: infant, child, teen, young adult, or elder.
 Sometimes learning how the social world works is neither intuitive nor logical, but it is based on development.
 The Social Thinking Methodology breaks down this complex learning into digestible parts based on the social emotional learner's age and abilities.

 Early learners (ages 4-7)

 Very young social emotional learners observe others and gradually learn how to interpret what they see and experience.
 Young children develop their observational skills during play and from being around others.
 Introducing unique Social Thinking Vocabulary to early learners helps in their understanding of thoughts and feelings, reading others' plans, and understanding groups and themselves as participants in the social world.
 Young children also need to learn about their many different feelings by learning about their Zones of Regulation.